-So now that's out of the way, I'll list the following activities that have been found to be safe and beneficial for people with chronic lower back pain.
+So here's a list of activities that have been found to be good for people with back pain.

-There is a mixture there of stretching, strengthening, core and aerobic exercises.
+There is a mixture in there of stretching, strengthening, and aerobic exercises.

-And these vary in intensity and difficulty, so you should be able to find a few that are right for you no matter what your level of fitness and pain is.
+And these vary in intensity and difficulty so you should be able to find something you can do whatever your level of fitness and pain is.

-So have a read, pick a few that are right for you, and get active!
+So have a read, pick a few that sound good to you, and get active!

-To give you an idea, here is what I typically do in a week.
+To give you an idea of how to tailor these activities into your own life, I thought I'd share what I typically do in a week.

-I also do 30 minutes of core-exercises, 5-6 days per week, to keep my core strong.
+I also do 30 minutes of core-strengthening exercises and stretches every day to keep my core strong and my back supported.

-I find this combination works to keep me out of pain and on top of my problem, and I include that here to give you an idea of how you can get a good mix of exercises.
+I find this combination helps to keep me out of pain and on top of my problem.

 Now you may not need to do as much as this (or have the time to).

-But add a few activities to begin with and see how that works for you.
+But try adding a one or two activities to begin with and see what difference that makes for you.

-Through trial and error you will find a routine that works perfectly for you, and once you do you'll never look back.
+As through trial and error you will eventually find a routine that suits you, and once you do you'll never look back.

 Hopefully after reading through this article you will be encouraged to become more active.